 Action Slip: an everyday error that occurs in the context of an action sequence – that is, a sequence of actions that we have practised so often they have become automatic.
 An action slip is a sort of absent-minded error that results in omitting a stage in the sequence or carrying out the sequence of part of it in the wrong order.

-Actualising Tendency: the term used by Carl Rogers (1961) and generally accepted and used in Humanistic Psychology for a motive that exists in everyone to develop into the highest level of thinking – ie: they are self-actualised.
-This can be compared to Don Beck’s (2002) concept of the Prime Directive.
-See Self-Actualisation.
+Actualising Tendency: the term used by Carl Rogers (1961) and generally accepted and used in Humanistic Psychology for a motive that exists in everyone to develop their full potential and achieve the highest level of thinking – ie: they are self-actualised.
+This can be compared to Don Beck’s (2002a) concept of the prime directive.
+See: Self-Actualisation.

 Adaptive Value: The property of a given genotype that confers fitness to an organism in a given environment.